-With more than 1,000 species in existence, carpenter ants are wood-destroying insects that are often confused as termites.
-If they aren’t discovered in time, carpenter ants can tunnel out support beams and make their way through entire buildings, sometimes causing entire walls to collapse.
-The difference between carpenter ants and termites is the fact that carpenter ants do not eat wood, simply tunnel and nest through it—this is something that can help identify a carpenter ant infestation.
+Found throughout Illinois and Indiana, carpenter ants are wood-destroying insects that are often confused with termites.
+If left alone, carpenter ants can destroy a structure, tunneling out support beams throughout buildings, sometimes causing entire walls to collapse.
+The difference between carpenter ants and termites is the fact that carpenter ants do not eat wood, they simply tunnel and nest through it—this is something that can help identify a carpenter ant infestation.

 Carpenter Ant Habitat